 It is a miracle drink!
-The fountain of youth found in a chicken.
+The fountain of youth found in a chicken, beef, fish or cow.

-I'm not going to lie - Chris complains about the smell when I make it each week.
+I'm not going to lie .... my husband complains about the smell when I make it each week.
 The entire house does smell like chicken soup.
 Sometimes I use grass-fed beef bones, other times chicken.
-I can't quite get my head around lamb or fish.
+I can't quite get my head around lamb and I can't find fish bones.
 One day.

 BUT, the kids love it.
 They drink it straight up for breakfast sometimes and definitely when they feel the sniffles coming on.
-I also use it to make soups, stews.
-It was only last year that my 15-year-old came home with a surprising realization - "you know mom, I was asking around.
-NO ONE else drinks bone broth like we do."
+I also use it to make soups, stews and braise my stir fry.

 Makes 3 quarts (you'll have to freeze half)

-2 lbs organic chicken or grass-fed beef bones
+2 lbs organic chicken, grass-fed beef/lamb or wild-caught fish bones

 1 onion, organic, chopped